AeonDave/WebHashcat/README.md

 ## Changelog (Modernized)

 - New dark UI built with Tailwind + Flowbite, consolidated JS, and dropzones for bulk uploads (wordlists/rules/masks).
-- Asset metadata now cached per category (wordlists/rules/masks) in one JSON file; md5 is recorded at upload and line counts are reused unless the file name changes.
+- Asset metadata now cached per category (wordlists/rules/masks) in per-folder JSON files; md5 is recorded at upload and line counts are reused unless the file name changes.
-- Wordlists support compressed uploads (`.gz`, `.zip`, `.7z`) stored as-is; rules count only non-empty, non-comment lines for accurate rule counts.
+- Wordlists support compressed uploads (`.gz`, `.zip`) stored as-is; rules count only non-empty, non-comment lines for accurate rule counts.
 - Session creation hardens missing hashfiles: if the on-disk hashfile is absent it is regenerated from DB rows before contacting the node.
 - Node upload endpoint accepts JSON or multipart and disables compression headers for already-compressed uploads to avoid disconnects with large payloads.
 - Django/Celery cache: node and session snapshots served from Redis with staleness metadata to keep the UI responsive.